A mob of meerkats call the Walled Garden home.

 In the wild, slender tailed meerkats are found in Africa, mainly South Africa, Southern Botswana, Namibia and Angola.
 Meerkats can usually be found in tropical grassland, desert and semi-desert.

 The slender-tailed meerkat is not currently endangered in the wild.
-However, recent media attention on meerkats through adverts and films have enticed people to have them as pets but meerkats do not make good pets, so make sure to come and visit our mob at Wild Place Project instead.
+However, recent media attention on meerkats through adverts and films have encouraged people to have them as pets.
+Meerkats do not make good pets, so make sure to come and visit our mob at Wild Place Project instead.

 You can learn more about the meerkats' conservation status on the IUCN Red List of Threatened Species website